Anomaly cascade in (2+1)D fermionic topological phases: Introduction

-The main aim of this paper is to obtain a detailed and general understanding of the 't Hooft anomaly of any (2+1)D FSET, and in particular the appearance of the above cohomology groups.
+The main aim of this paper is to obtain a detailed and general understanding of the 't Hooft anomaly of any (2+1)D fermionic SET (FSET), and in particular the appearance of the above cohomology groups.
 The most general description of the anomaly is that it is an obstruction to gauging the full global symmetry group $G_f$.
 Rather than gauging $G_f$ all at once, our approach is to gauge fermion parity first, which is always possible~\cite{johnsonFreydModularExt}.
 If the $G_b=G_f/\Z_2^f$ symmetry is to be preserved after gauging, the data specifying symmetry fractionalization must be lifted to the parity-gauged theory.
-We break the process of finding a consistent lift into a sequence of physically meaningful steps, each of which may be obstructed; the obstruction to each step is given by a piece of data used in specifying a (3+1)D FSPT.
+We break the process of finding a consistent lift into a sequence of physically meaningful steps, each of which may be obstructed; the obstruction to each step is given by a piece of data The appearance of FSPT data as an inconsistency of the (2+1)D boundary SET is only partially understood \cite{fidkowski2018,delmastro2021}.
+Ref.~\cite{fidkowski2018} gives a partial understanding of the $\H^3$ anomaly of FSETs, which we will make fully general in this paper.
+Ref.~\cite{delmastro2021} gives examples, mostly with $G_b = \Z_2^{\bf T}$, explaining how ``layers" of anomalies of fermionic phases in general dimensions appear in the action of symmetries on the Hilbert space on a spatial torus, but does not extract any cohomological obstructions for the (2+1)D theory.
+Our formalism is fully general and starts from the general algebraic data characterizing the FSET rather than the Hilbert space on a torus, although we will make direct contact with Ref.~\cite{delmastro2021} in Sec.~\ref{subsec:Arf}.
+Ref.~\cite{tata2021} recently showed how in general, given any (2+1)D FSET, one can identify the bulk SPT using a state sum construction.
+However the results of \cite{tata2021} do not directly explain the appearance of the above cohomology groups in terms of an inconsistency of the boundary (2+1)D FSET.